TownyAdvanced/TownyCombat/README.md

       - Heavy Cavalry<br>
         ![image](https://github.com/TownyAdvanced/TownyCombat/assets/50219223/024478f5-631b-44df-b3b2-3474a9ec4d08)
       <br>
-    - *With this feature, players no longer require elite-level armor and weapons to be competitive during battles.*
+    - *With this feature, players no longer require excessively expensive armor and weapons to be competitive during battles.*

   - :sparkling_heart: :sparkling_heart: :sparkling_heart:  **Potion Transmuter**
     - Potions of Healing are automatically Transmuted into Special Potions of Regeneration.